Local businesses share in $521.5 billion federal coronavirus aid

 In Floyd County, beneficiaries of up to $2 million included Darlington School, 151 jobs; Advanced Steel Technology, 96 jobs; Blacksmith OTR LLC, 87 jobs; Corgroup Inc. DBA Zaxby’s Rome, which listed 488 jobs in its application; Home Team Builder Services LLC, 145 jobs; Springfield Investments in Silver Creek, which listed no jobs; Suhner Manufacturing Inc., 117 jobs; Welborn Chevrolet, 126 jobs; and W E Hicks Inc., a Cave Spring landscaping firm, with 170 jobs.

-A few of the larger employers in surrounding counties were Bartow Paving Co. and Georgia Bone & Joint Surgeons in Cartersville; Cedartown builders Duffey Southeast Inc.; Tai Ping Carpets Americas in Adairsville; and Brumlow Mills, Northwest Georgia Paving and Western Plastics in Calhoun.
+A few of the larger employers in surrounding counties were Bartow Paving Co. and Georgia Bone & Joint Surgeons in Cartersville; Cedartown builders Duffey Southeast Inc.; and Tai Ping Carpets Americas in Adairsville.

 California, Florida, Texas, New York and Illinois had the largest numbers of loans and the most in dollar amount approved, data show.